Renting – Your Tenancy

 Account number: 79438 6119 BSB: 083 363 National Australia Bank

-If you are unable to pay your rent on time, please ensure that you contact our office immediately by email, fax or telephone.
+If you are unable to pay your rent on time, please ensure that you contact our office immediately by email or telephone.

-To take advantage of our various options for payment of rent, refer to our tenant resources page.
+To take advantage of our various options for payment of rent, refer to our renter resources page.

-As a service to our landlords and tenants, we regularly inspect every property managed by our company and report to the owners on the manner in which their property is being maintained and any other relevant matters.
-The first inspection is conducted after the first three months of your tenancy, then every six months thereafter.
+As a service to our rental providers and renters, we regularly inspect every property managed by our company and report to the rental provider on the manner in which their property is being maintained and any other relevant matters.
+The first inspection is conducted after the first three months of your rental agreement, then every six months thereafter.
 We encourage you to be home for this inspection, however if you prefer, we are also happy to use our spare key for the property should you choose not to be present.

 Non urgent repairs

 When renting with Precise Property Management, we encourage you to advise our office of any general repairs and maintenance required at the property.
-This will help our office and your landlord provide a safe and secure property for your comfort and enjoyment.
-As outlined in your welcoming pack at the start of your lease, it is essential that we are notified of non-urgent repairs in writing.
+This will help our office and your rental provider in providing a safe and secure property for your comfort and enjoyment.
+It is essential that we are notified of non-urgent repairs in writing.
 This allows us to have full details of the nature of the problem and to address it swiftly and accurately for you.
-Click here to report maintenance via our dedicated tenant portal –Click Here
+Click here to report maintenance via our dedicated renting portal –Click Here

 - burst water service